MicrosoftDocs/appcenter-docs/docs/distribution/index.md

 ## Getting Started

-Distributing with App Center is quick and easy, and does not require the App Center SDK to get started.
+Distributing with App Center is quick and easy, and doesn't require the App Center SDK to get started.

 1. [Add collaborators to your app](~/dashboard/creating-and-managing-apps.md) to collaborate and grant access to all releases.
 2. [Create Distribution Groups](~/distribution/groups.md) to organize your testers and manage access.